georgepaterson/angular-1.x-to-2.x/README.md

 Angular 1 services should be developed as classes, enabling an upgrade to Angular 2 service classes.

-An Angular 1 service would look like:

-An Angular 2 service class would look like:
+An Angular 1 service as a class would look like:

+	class HelloWorld {
+	    getMessage () {
+	        return 'Hello World.';
+	    }
+	}

+	app.service('HelloWorld', HelloWorld);

+The class could then be upgraded to Angular 2:

+	import { upgradeAdapter } from './upgrade_adapter';

+	upgradeAdapter.upgradeNg1Provider('HelloWorld');

+Further information can be found at [making Angular 1 dependencies injectable to Angular2](https://angular.io/docs/ts/latest/guide/upgrade.html#!#making-angular-1-dependencies-injectable-to-angular-2).

 ## Controllers